warmana/cloudant-docs-fork/source/includes/api/_creating_views.md

 ### Querying a view using a list of keys

-> Example request to return all recipes, where the key for the view matches either "clear apple juice" or "claret":
+> Example request to return all recipes, where the key for the view matches either "claret" or "clear apple juice":

 ```http
 POST /$DB/_design/$DDOC/_view/$VIEWNAME HTTP/1.1